 Chief executive officer, Nelu Diversified Solutions

 In recent years, South African markets have been significantly influenced by global geopolitical shifts.
-Global conflicts, heightened US-China tensions and the recent trade tussles stemming from the Trump administration’s tariff policies have all contributed to increased market volatility and economic uncertainty.
-This discussion will explore how these geopolitical developments are reshaping South Africa's economic landscape, affecting trade, investment and market stability.
-Our panel of economists will delve into the implications of these changes, focusing on the challenges and opportunities they present for businesses and investors in the country.
+Global conflicts, heightened US-China tensions and trade tussles stemming from the Trump administration's tariff policies have all contributed to increased market volatility and economic uncertainty.
+This discussion explored how these geopolitical developments have been reshaping South Africa's economic landscape, affecting trade, investment and market stability.
+Our panel of economists delved into the implications of these changes, focusing on the challenges and opportunities they present for businesses and investors in the country.

 Business journalist and news anchor, SABC